Skip to content

 Building, failing, building again

 I quit and co-founded a startup.
-In 2008, before WordPress was mainstream in Brazil, we built a food delivery ordering system from scratch — PHP, MySQL, classic startup spaghetti code.
+In 2008, before WordPress was mainstream in Brazil, we built a food delivery ordering system from scratch: PHP, MySQL, classic startup spaghetti code.

 We kept trying until 2018.
-Two or three more projects that didn’t work out, burning investor money and our own.
+Two or three more projects that didn’t work, burning investor money and our own.
 At one point, I was married, had a son, walking 12km daily because I couldn’t afford gas.
-Working remotely for Solvay — a €10B+ Belgian multinational chemical company — from 3AM to noon serving their European operation, at the office until 5PM, then teaching at a local university until 11PM.
+Working remotely for Solvay, a Belgian multinational with €10B+ revenue, from 3AM to noon serving their European operation, at the office until 5PM, then teaching at a local university until 11PM.
 Sleeping 3 hours a night.
 For two years.

 30,000 students and a digital business

-It worked.
 Over $1 million in revenue.
 30,000+ students.
 80,000 YouTube subscribers.
 During the pandemic, it boomed.
-At its peak, the organic revenue was $10-14K/month, and with paid traffic, $60K/month.
+At its peak, organic revenue was $10-14K/month, and with paid traffic, $60K/month.

 Going global

-In 2022, I joined TUI Group — the world’s largest tourism company (€23B revenue) — as Tech Lead for the global checkout system.
+In 2022, I joined TUI Group, the world’s largest tourism company (€23B revenue), as Tech Lead for the global checkout system.
 Working remotely from Brazil, I directed a 12-member team across 4 European markets, building a multi-currency transaction system processing 5M+ annual bookings with 25 microservices and 99.9% uptime.

-After Solvay and TUI, I had proven I could deliver at enterprise scale across time zones and cultures — fully remote, from Brazil to Europe.
+After Solvay and TUI, I had proven I could deliver at enterprise scale across time zones and cultures.
+Fully remote, from Brazil to Europe.

 Then AI changed everything